Skin Cancer

 Skin Cancer Diagnosis

-A qualified dermatologist will most often be enlisted to help determine if a skin abnormality is likely to be cancerous.
-A patient with more than fifty moles or with moles that are large, unusually coloured or textured, and which have an irregular border may be biopsied to test for skin cancer.
 Unusual blemishes, skin sores that do not heal, and skin spots that bleed or ooze, or are pruritic (itchy) may also warrant further investigation to check for cancer.
 A new diagnostic tool called MelaFind has recently been approved for use in the US and Europe to assess the likely need for skin biopsy in cases of melanoma but not for other types of skin cancer.

 Skin Cancer Treatment

 The treatment of skin cancer depends largely on the type, the location, the stage of the cancer, and the health of the patient in general.
 Many skin cancers can be removed completely during biopsy as they are localised, requiring no further surgery or treatment.
-Other cancers that have spread may require further surgery including a skin graft and treatment with chemotherapy, radiation therapy, or biologic agents to enlist the help of the body’s own immune system to fight skin cancer naturally.